On the Frobenius fields of abelian varieties over number fields: Proof of Main Theorem

 \subsubsection{Setting}

 Let $A$ be a simple abelian variety of dimension $g$ defined over a number field $K$ such that $A_{/\bar{K}}$ does not have CM.
-Let $\Delta_A$ be the norm of the conductor of $A$.
+Let $\mathfrak{N}$ be the conductor of $A$.
 Let $M$ be a number field and

 For $X$ a positive real number, define

 Our goal is to bound $S_{A,M}(X)$ from above, supposing ~Hypothesis~\ref{hyp:mc}.